 St Pancras International

 St Pancras International, where fashion, style and arts meets fine dining and food on the go.
-A cultural talking point and a landmark building where beneath the soaring arches everybody is catered for.
+A cultural talking point and a landmark building beneath soaring arches.

-Originally opening in 1868, this iconic station is one of London’s architectural marvels.
-Today it’s established itself as a destination in its own right with a range of shops, restaurants, cafes and bars and regular events.
-Don’t miss out on playing a tune or two on the public pianos during your visit.
-The station has played host to a number of stars including Elton John (who donated one of the pianos to the station), John Legend, Jeff Goldblum and Sara Bareilles.
+Originally opened in 1868, this iconic station is one of London’s architectural marvels.
+A destination in its own right, with a range of shops, restaurants, cafes and bars and regular events.

 Fun things to do...